 Network Setting Description/Values Destination Each static route requires a destination.
-Subnet Mask This is a 32-bit subnet mask used to divide an IP address into subnets and specify the network's available hosts.
-Note If DHCP is disabled, you may enter the Network Mask in dotted-decimal format (e.g., 255.255.0.0).
+Subnet Mask (i) Note If DHCP is disabled, you may enter the Network Mask in dotted-decimal format (e.g., 255.255.0.0).
 Gateway This is the gateway that is used when no other gateway matches.
 This address must be reachable on your local subnet.
 If DHCP is disabled, you may enter the gateway address in dotted-decimal format.
 Interface The interface associated with the static route.
 Use the drop-down menu to make your selection.